nibr1609/Learned-Prompting-Sentiment-Analysis/README.md

 `conda env create -f environment.yml`

 ### Manually rebuild llama-cpp
-llama-cpp needs to be manually rebuild to activate CUDA support:
+llama-cpp needs to be manually rebuilt to activate CUDA support:

 `CMAKE_ARGS="-DGGML_CUDA=on" pip install --no-cache-dir --no-deps --force-reinstall llama-cpp-python==0.3.9`

+### Download the recommended model from Hugging Face

+We recommend using HF:`google/gemma-3-4b-it-qat-q4_0-gguf` details for download instructions and the termes of use can be found on: `https://huggingface.co/google/gemma-3-4b-it-qat-q4_0-gguf` After the download place the model in the llms folder.

-### Run experiments
+### Run Experiments

-To run any experiment from the `CILProject2025/experiments` path,
+All experiments are configured via JSON files located in `CILProject2025/experiments/`.
+You can also create custom tests by writing new `.json` experiment files.

+Each config allows you to specify:

+- **Model** and its hyperparameters
+- **Experiment settings**, including:
+  - `mode`: e.g., `train_inference`, `inference_multiple_prompts`
+  - `optimize`: run the full pipeline (prompt selection + optimization)
+  - `select`: run only the selection step on the base prompt catalogue
+  - `optimize_only`: optimize an already selected set of prompts

+**Note:** Both Hugging Face models used are *discriminative* models.

+---

+### Before Running

-Add your USERNAME to the model_output_dir in the corresponding config JSON file to run the code
+1. Edit the corresponding experiment JSON file and add your username to the `model_output_dir`.

-change username in **run_gpu.sh** to your own in the path for **HF_HOME** (line 24)
+2. In `run_gpu.sh`, change the value of `HF_HOME` (line 24) to reflect your own username.

+---

+-Use `sbatch run_gpu.sh experiment_name` (omit the .json extension) to run the experiment **on the cluster**.

+-Use `python3 run_experiment.py -c experiment_name` (omit the .json extension) to run the experiment **locally**.

 ### Update Requirements (if necessary)